-Climate Centre joins White House 'round table' on agriculture and food resilience05/08/2014 - by the Climate Centre
+Climate Centre joins White House ’round table’ on agriculture and food resilience

 Intense heatwaves, heavier downpours, and severe droughts and wildfires.
 These are all climate impacts projected to become more severe this century in the recent National Climate Assessment, according to the White House, and “they are already affecting the nation’s ability to produce and transport safe food.”